MicrosoftDocs/power-automate-docs/articles/ui-flows/desktop/configuring-action.md

 # Configuring an action

 **Power Automate Desktop** actions consist of two main segments:
-- The input parameters - Have the form of text fields, dropboxes, and checkboxes
+- The input parameters - They have the form of text fields, drop-down menus, and drop-down menus
 - The produced variables - Automatically created variables

 The input parameters determine the way an action functions and the data it gets as input.
 The data can be hardcoded values or variables.